umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/change-rich-text-editor-ui.md

 As an alternative, you can create a new Data Type using the Tiptap property editor when updating the Document Type.

 {% hint style="info" %}
-When swapping the UI used for the Rich Text Editor, you need to reconfigure the toolbar.
+When swapping the UI used for the Rich Text Editor, you may need to reconfigure the toolbar.
 {% endhint %}

 1. Navigate to the **Settings** section of the Umbraco Backoffice.